-- Homogeneous product.

-- Local market: County (approx. 3,100 counties).

-- Most counties have fewer than 6 plants

-• Market price at the county level declines with the number of plants - though becomes quite flat for plants > 4.

-Note: This descriptive evidence likely underestimates the true effect of competition on prices, e.g., more plants in markets with more demand.
+- Homogeneous product [Not accounting for spatial differentiation]. - Local market: County (approx. 3,100 counties). - Most counties have fewer than 6 plants - Market price at the county level declines with the number of plants though becomes quite flat for plants > 4. - Note: This descriptive evidence quite likely underestimates true effect of competition on prices: more plants in markets with more demand.